Wealth Enhancement Advisory Services LLC Raises Stake in JPMorgan US Momentum Factor ETF (NYSEARCA:JMOM)

-Wealth Enhancement Advisory Services LLC raised its position in shares of JPMorgan US Momentum Factor ETF (NYSEARCA:JMOM – Get Rating) by 126.4% during the 3rd quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The institutional investor owned 235,998 shares of the company’s stock after purchasing an additional 131,767 shares during the quarter.
-Wealth Enhancement Advisory Services LLC’s holdings in JPMorgan US Momentum Factor ETF were worth $8,498,000 as of its most recent SEC filing.
+Wealth Enhancement Advisory Services LLC lifted its stake in JPMorgan US Momentum Factor ETF (NYSEARCA:JMOM – Get Rating) by 126.4% during the 3rd quarter, according to its most recent disclosure with the SEC.
+The institutional investor owned 235,998 shares of the company’s stock after buying an additional 131,767 shares during the quarter.
+Wealth Enhancement Advisory Services LLC’s holdings in JPMorgan US Momentum Factor ETF were worth $8,498,000 at the end of the most recent reporting period.

-Other large investors have also added to or reduced their stakes in the company.
-Northwestern Mutual Wealth Management Co. purchased a new position in JPMorgan US Momentum Factor ETF during the first quarter valued at approximately $109,000.
-Cetera Advisor Networks LLC purchased a new position in shares of JPMorgan US Momentum Factor ETF in the second quarter worth $213,000.
-Integrity Advisory LLC purchased a new position in shares of JPMorgan US Momentum Factor ETF in the second quarter worth $214,000.
-Snider Financial Group purchased a new position in shares of JPMorgan US Momentum Factor ETF in the first quarter worth $261,000.
-Finally, Fort Point Capital Partners LLC lifted its holdings in shares of JPMorgan US Momentum Factor ETF by 6.4% in the first quarter.
+Several other hedge funds have also recently modified their holdings of the stock.
+Prospera Financial Services Inc lifted its holdings in shares of JPMorgan US Momentum Factor ETF by 2.4% in the second quarter.
+Prospera Financial Services Inc now owns 13,082 shares of the company’s stock worth $475,000 after buying an additional 305 shares in the last quarter.
+Fort Point Capital Partners LLC lifted its holdings in shares of JPMorgan US Momentum Factor ETF by 6.4% in the first quarter.
 Fort Point Capital Partners LLC now owns 7,118 shares of the company’s stock worth $313,000 after buying an additional 430 shares in the last quarter.
+Northwestern Mutual Wealth Management Co. lifted its holdings in shares of JPMorgan US Momentum Factor ETF by 55.8% in the second quarter.
+Northwestern Mutual Wealth Management Co. now owns 3,858 shares of the company’s stock worth $140,000 after buying an additional 1,382 shares in the last quarter.
+Raymond James & Associates raised its stake in JPMorgan US Momentum Factor ETF by 2.5% during the first quarter.
+Raymond James & Associates now owns 70,998 shares of the company’s stock valued at $3,127,000 after purchasing an additional 1,705 shares in the last quarter.
+Finally, Cetera Advisor Networks LLC purchased a new stake in JPMorgan US Momentum Factor ETF during the second quarter valued at $213,000.

 See Also